johnpcooper/byc/README.md

 ### 4. Segment cells and measure fluorescence using annotation data created above

 This step is executed in the jupyter notebook at [byc/notebooks/BYC_pipeline.ipynb](https://github.com/johnpcooper/byc/blob/master/notebooks/BYC_pipeline.ipynb).
-This  notebook details the above installation steps and executes cell segmentation, curve fitting to fluorescence measurements, and writing of aggregated single cell data (fluorescence and bud timing) to .csv files.
+This  notebook executes cell segmentation, curve fitting to fluorescence measurements, and writing of aggregated single cell data (fluorescence and bud timing) to .csv files.

 ## Segmenting and analyzing cover slip imaging data

 Use `byc` and `imagejpc` to image steady state imaging of cells imaged on a coverslip (not in the BYC device).
 The [byc/notebooks/Steady_state_pipeline.ipynb](https://github.com/johnpcooper/byc/blob/master/notebooks/Steady_state_pipeline.ipynb) documents how to install Fiji plugins from `imagejpc` and use them to segment and measure fluorescence in indivudual cells.
 The notebook then executes steps to read in the data and analyze it.

-## Adding BYC to central database and meta-analysi
+## Adding BYC to central database and meta-analysis

 Usage for adding new experiments to the database.
 The `refresh_database.py` script is found in `byc/bin`.
 In this example you're adding four new compartments with their names separated by '|' pipe.

 ```sh
 python refresh_database.py "20240709_byc_JPC263_rkk_rpn4d|20240801_byc_JPC263_rkk_rpn4d_isolate-1|20240801_byc_JPC263_rkk_rpn4d_isolate-2|20240801_byc_JPC263_rkk_rpn4d_isolate-3"
 ```

+Use the notebook at [byc/notebooks/Manuscript01.ipynb](https://github.com/johnpcooper/byc/blob/master/notebooks/Manuscript01.ipynb) to read in data and do meta analysis.